Drug information

 - Community-acquired pneumonia, suspected to be caused by Pseudomonas aeruginosa bacteria

-- Certain bacterial enteric infections, including salmonellosis (also known as Salmonella infection), campylobacteriosis, and shigellosis
+- Bacterial enteric infections, including salmonellosis (also known as Salmonella infection), campylobacteriosis, and shigellosis

 - Cystoisosporiasis (also called isosporiasis)